cmacrander/regression/posts/RDU.md

 Sam and the young woman need to cover more distance than Marcus to reach the tender and they arrive in time to give him a hand up off the ground.

+"You alright there mate?""

+While fighting to catch the breath that just got knocked out of him, Marcus croaks, "Ow," and uses the offered assistance to stand up.
+"Thanks for the help.
+We need to back away from the plane and let them do their job."

+"Right," Sam agrees, "But what the hell were they waiting for?
+What were you doing up there?"

+"Well they're all over it now; best we just stay out of their way.
+As to why the hesitation and what I was doing, there's a big difference between training and the real thing.
+Sometimes you hesitate more than you'd like to think you would, even with your training.
+It's all a mental problem and one I'm very familiar with," Marcus holds out his hand to Sam as he introduces himself, "Marcus Cain, paramedic with the New York City Fire Department.
+Thanks again for helping me back on my feet."

+"No worries, it's the least I could do.
+I'm Sam, security consultant.
+And this is..."

+"Oh, I'm Karly Dandleton."

+"Nice to meet you Karly.
+So, FDNY paramedic, huh?
+Nice to have someone like you around, and I guess you're the expert here—anything we can do to help?"

+"These guys have things well in hand at the moment.
+If you'll excuse me, I'm going to get back to the group," Marcus nods down the runway where the flight crew has been coralling passengers.
+"If you want to help, come with me and look over everyone for injuries.
+I have a feeling a lot of people are in shock and might not be aware of the injuries they've sustained...

+> Create an Advantage: 1 Empathy + 0 = 1 (Average) _Fails_, no aspect revealed.

+...you too, sir, you should really come join the group," and with that, Marcus jogs off.

+Sam and Karly turn to see who Marcus was talking to: a well-dressed man wearing sunglasses.
+At night.

+> Create an Advantage: 1 Empathy + 1 + 2 _I Know Too Much About The ETA Council_ = 4 (Great) _Succeeds_, -1 fate point, reveals Mr. Rayban's aspect _Assassin For The ETA Council_

+Sam recognizes something oddly familiar about Mr. Rayban's demeanor, something about his steady gait and rigid posture reminds him of the crooks he's had the displeasure of working with far too often.

+The man in the suit smiles as he covers a last few steps toward them.
+The sun has set and the combination of flashing emergency lights and purple twilight is making it hard for Sam to get a good look at his face.

+"Miss, one of the other passengers was asking after you, said they had something you dropped."

+Karly pats her pockets and says, "Oh, shit, my phone!
+See ya, Sam," and takes off.

+Being experienced in deception himself, Sam recognizes the neatness with which this man had just removed Karly from the scene.
+Finally it strikes him with full clarity.
+Mr. Rayban is about to try to kill him.

 ----

 Hal, seeing the old lady is all in one piece, turns to check on the girl he ushered out.
 She's walking away from them both, listing a bit, and still sobbing.